GoogleCloudPlatform/spanner-migration-tool/docs/cli/schema-and-data.md

 ## DESCRIPTION

-    Migrate data from a source database to Cloud Spanner given a schema.
+    Migrate schema and data from a source database to Cloud Spanner.

 ## EXAMPLES